METEOR-M (METEOR-M N2-3, METEOR-M N2-4) satellites reception

 A V dipole on the other hand, is not perfectly omnidirectional.
 Hence, by holding it in your hand and adjusting its orientation and height above the ground as the satellite moves, it is possible to compensate (to some extent) for the misaligned transmitter antenna.

 Other directional antennas such as a Yagi-Uda will work even better, but are both a lot bulkier, more unwieldy and harder to build and therefore I don't recommend those to a beginner.
+And naturally, for a permanent/automated station, the QFH will be the only valid choice unless you also have an antenna rotator.

 V dipole dimensions and construction tips